 White nationalist rally stopped in Virginia after factions clash

-CHARLOTTESVILLE, Va.: White nationalists clashed with counter-demonstrators in Charlottesville, Virginia, on Saturday, prompting the governor to declare an emergency and stop a rally to protest the planned removal of a Confederate general from a public park.
+CHARLOTTESVILLE, Va.: White nationalists clashed with counter-demonstrators in Charlottesville, Virginia, on Saturday, prompting the governor to declare an emergency and halt a rally to protest the planned removal of a Confederate general's statue from a public park.

-Soon after the melee erupted, Virginia Governor Terry McAuliffe declared a state of emergency in the city, home of the University of Virginia's flagship campus.
-The gathering was declared an "unlawful assembly," allowing police to disperse the protesters.
+Tensions in the city intensified hours after the melee when at least one vehicle ploughed a crowd of people gathered in a street two blocks from the park, according to witnesses and a city spokeswoman, causing multiple injuries.

+It was not clear whether this incident was connected to the earlier confrontations.
+But a video shown on CNN appeared to show a silver sedan driving at high speed into the crowd before reversing.

-Many of the combatants on both sides wore helmets and held shields, and some in the crowd brandished wooden poles.
+Combatants on both sides wore helmets and held shields, and some brandished wooden poles.
 Militia members in the city openly carried rifles, although no gunfire was reported.

 U.S. President Donald Trump, on a working vacation at his New Jersey golf club, condemned the violence and urged Americans to "come together as one."